The squadron is open to new recruits throughout the year, but we organise recruiting drives every March and September.

-If you think that the ATC has something to offer you, please get in touch with the squadron to arrange a visit and a chat
+If you cannot make it to one of our open evenings but think that the ATC is of interest to you, please get in touch with the squadron to arrange a visit and a chat

 Air Cadets get the chance to do things that many others only dream about, such as adventurous training, camps, drill and flying as well as activities and courses that will challenge you, develop your skills and help you succeed in whatever you want to do.